mahirsowad3/Auction-House-Website/README.md

 #### Archive Item

 1. After logging in as a Seller, the user should navigate to the Review Items page.
-2. On the Review Items page, you have the option to select the "Inactive" filter options from the Activity Status filter options if you do not feel like trying out all the items one by one.
+2. On the Review Items page, you have the option to select the "Inactive" or "Failed" filter options from the Activity Status filter options if you do not feel like trying out all the items one by one.
-3. Click on an "Inactive" item which will take you to the /review-items/specific-items for that particular item.
+3. Click on an "Inactive" or "Failed" item which will take you to the /review-items/specific-items for that particular item.
 4. Scroll down to the bottom of the /review-items/specific-item page and click on the "Archive Item" button.
 5. If successful, you will briefly see a green alert notification stating "Item has been successfully archived."
 You will also see that the "Activity Status" field has now been updated to "Archived".